Freiling87/Medieval-Misery-Simulator/Notes/Notes.md

 ﻿# Interface
 ## Wiki General

-- A C# in-game wiki for RimWorld: https://github.com/Epicguru/InGameWiki
+- An example of a C# in-game wiki for RimWorld: https://github.com/Epicguru/InGameWiki

 ## Hyperlinks
 - Per Thraka: